scommon/sbt-settings-simple/README.md

 ### But why?
  * No need to know when to use `<<=` vs. `++=` vs. `+=` vs. `:=`
- * No need to know that the SBT release plugin (as of v0.8) does not sign artifacts during the publish task requiring you to customize the action to take.
+ * No need to know that the SBT release plugin (as of v0.8) does not sign artifacts during the publish task requiring you to customize the action to take
  * No need to know how to look for credentials on the system without specifying them explicitly in your SBT configuration using `credentials += ...`
  * Automatically looks in your maven settings (`~/.m2/settings.xml`) for credentials
  * Knows how to form a proper maven pom that will be accepted by Sonatype for publishing to Maven Central